 I am a big fan of the McKinsey 7S Model for business planning and alignment of strategy and tactics - we used it at Great Plains Software in the 90's and the approach helped to contribute to the exponential growth of the company and the team's ability to adapt to and drive that growth - so I would encourage you to take a look at this document that talks in more detail about the model - I'll be referring to this quite a lot as we discuss this process and its a good primer to focus your thoughts and start the 2018 planning process.

-As previously announced, one of the benefits of your ASUG membership is access to all the new content that we are building including our series of 15 Minute Fundamentals sessions, offering basic training sessions for SAP Business One users.
+One of the benefits of your ASUG membership for our ONE.Source community is access to our series of 15-Minute Fundamentals sessions, offering basic training videos for SAP Business One users.